Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. note ::

-    Holding at a temperature will block execution of later commands in your protocol.
-Further commands will proceed once the hold time has elapsed.(If you don't specify a hold time, the protocol will proceed as soon as the target temperature is reached.)
+    Your protocol will not proceed to further commands while holding at a temperature.
+If you don't specify a hold time, the protocol will proceed as soon as the target temperature is reached.

 .. versionadded:: 2.0